cml37/daynaport-dos-packet-driver/README.md

 1. No unloading yet
 2. Uses too much memory
 3. Needs testing with different SCSI cards
-4. Hardcoded to Adapter 0, SCSI device 4, and Packet Interrupt 0x60
-5. Only supports class 1 operations (which is fine for packet drivers, but suboptimal)
+4. Only supports class 1 operations (which is fine for packet drivers, but suboptimal)
    *  Well, some of them.
 Not Terminate.
 Not Reset Interface.
 Did I mention this is very Beta, maybe even Alpha?
-6. Responds to all packet types, independent of what the client requests
+5. Responds to all packet types, independent of what the client request